huacailong/huacailong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a master student at Dr. Robert Bies Lab, University at Buffalo.
+I'm a master student at Dr. Robert Bies Lab, University at Buffalo.
 My research interest is applying pharmacometric tools in solving the real-world problems.
-I'm also a self-motivated learner,
+My current research focuses on estimating the HIV prevention of long-acting Cabotegravir using the population pharmacokinetic model.
+I'm also a self-motivated learner, keep trying all kinds of modeling and simulation methods including machine learning.

+**Technical Skills:** ADAPT5, NONMEM, RStudio, Phoenix WinNonLin, Pirana, Python, PK-SIM

 [Download CV Here]({{ https://Xinnong98.github.io }}/assets/pdf/xinnong.pdf)
 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->